 Spend Less to See Movies

-Save money on movie outings by buying tickets in bulk at warehouse clubs or straight from theater chains, attending matinees, going on discount days, and avoiding the overpriced snack bar.
+Many theaters are currently closed because of the pandemic.
+When movie houses do reopen, you'll want to think about saving money on movie outings by buying tickets in bulk at warehouse clubs or straight from theater chains, attending matinees, going on discount days, and avoiding the overpriced snack bar.

 Dine Where Kids Eat Free

 At least five days of the week (generally not Friday and Saturday) there's a restaurant chain that lets kids eat for free after the purchase of an adult entree.
+Clearly the pandemic has wreaked havoc on the restaurant industry with many chains closing locations, but many still have kids-eat-free offers and other family friendly deals.

 Drop Unused Memberships